The Bay of Plenty west of Whakatāne is under a heavy rain warning until 1am Saturday morning.

 There is a moderate chance of localised downpours throughout the Bay of Plenty.
 IMAGE / MetService

-A severe thunderstorm warning is in place for the Bay of Plenty, and Rotorua from 8.34am to 12.00pm today.
+The severe thunderstorm warning has been lifted for the Bay of Plenty, and Rotorua

 MetService said an active front is bringing periods of heavy rain and a few thunderstorms.